nvidia-holoscan/holoscan-sdk/docs/flow_tracking.md

           minimum end-to-end latency.
    - `get_metric(holoscan::DataFlowMetric metric = DataFlowMetric::kNumSrcMessages)` returns a map of source operator and its edge, and the number of messages sent from the source operator to the edge.

-In the {ref}`above example <holoscan-enable-data-flow-tracking-cpp>`, the data flow tracking results can be printed to the standard output like the
+In the {ref}`above example <holoscan-data-flow-tracking-example>`, the data flow tracking results can be printed to standard output like the following:
-following:

 `````{tab-set}
 ````{tab-item} C++